ministryofjustice/moj-frontend/docs/get-started/production.md

 title: Production
 ---

-This guide explains how to set up your project so you can start using the styles and coded examples in the MOJ Design System in production.
+This guide explains how to set up your project so you can start using the styles and coded examples in the MOJ Pattern Library in production.

 ## Before you start